Get More Pleasure in Life

 A few waiters go back and forth, serving food and beverages on a tray to all guests.

-Suppose you see one such from afar with something you very like on his tray.
+Suppose you see one tray from afar with something you like very much on it.

-If he comes up to you, reach out your hand and take some food politely.
+If that particular waiter comes up to you, reach out your hand and take some food politely.
 But as soon as he is about to leave, just thank him with good grace and let go without greedily holding down the tray.

 If the waiter passes you by, you don't become angry or lament your unhappy lot.
 You accept it and say that you bought tranquility and peace of mind for such a small price.